Somatic Therapy

 Resourcing to strengthen your internal safety systems

+Work is collaborative and paced according to nervous system readiness rather than pushing toward emotional exposure.
 You are always in control.
-Somatic therapy moves at your pace — never pushing into overwhelm.
+Somatic therapy moves at your pace, never pushing into overwhelm.

 How Somatic Therapy Fits With EMDR and ART